observablehq/runtime/README.md

 ### Runtimes

 A runtime is responsible for evaluating [variables](#variables) in topological order whenever their input values change.
+A runtime typically has one or more [modules](#modules) to scope variables.
+Collectively, these variables represent a reactive program managed by the runtime.

 <a href="#runtime" name="runtime">#</a> d3.<b>runtime</b>([<i>builtins</i>])